chaconnewu/awesome-augmented/awesomes/Awesome-Swift-Education.md

  </a>
 </li>
 <li>
- A Swift intoduction to Haskell
+ A Swift introduction to Haskell
  <a href="https://speakerdeck.com/johannesweiss/swift-london-meetup-introduction-to-haskell">
   :floppy
   <em>